alist-org/docs/docs/guide/advanced/offline-download.md

 First of all, we need to configure the default values on the client side of **`qBittorrent`**

-According to [source code] (https://github.com/alist-org/alist/blob/main/internal/bootstrap/data/setting.go#L159), we know that the default values are admin:adminadmin@localhost:8080/
+According to [source code](https://github.com/alist-org/alist/blob/main/internal/bootstrap/data/setting.go#L159-L162), we know that the default values are admin:adminadmin@localhost:8080/

 - **ip**: localhost
 - **port**: 8080